nknapp/process-streams/README.md

     var ps = new ProcessStream('[IN]','[OUT]');
     process.stdin.pipe(ps.spawn("cp", ["[IN]","[OUT]"])).on("error", function(err) {
         // Handle errors
+    }).on("input-closed", function(err) {
-    }).on("started", function(process, command, args) {
+       // Handle ECONNRESET and EPIPE processe's stdin }).on("started", function(process, command, args) {
        // If "ps.exec" is called, 'command' contains the whole resolved command and 'args' is undefined.
     }).on("exit", function(code, signel) {
       // see the 'child_process' documentation for the 'exit'-event.
     }).pipe(process.stdout);
 ```